rittme/vault-orca/README.md

 - UNSEAL_KEY: the master key share that belongs to this container
 - MINUTES: the delay between unseal checks

+If you need to use a self signed certificate for TLS, you can mount it at `/usr/local/share/ca-certificates`.

 ## Example docker-compose

 ```yml